coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 :::notes

-I didn’t see it in 2017, and it seems like I was still framing my function in isolation.
+I didn't see it in 2017, and it seems like I was still framing my function in isolation.
 To you it might be obvious: building software is a team effort and typical project sizes make it impossible to be the sole decision-maker for all technical decisions in a project.